 Speaking of Ciena, the vendor had another deployment announced this week in the APAC region.
 Biznet is using their packet-optical and submarine cable gear to power its new 100G terrestrial and submarine fiber network in Indonesia.
 The network spans some 15,000km and includes a submarine component over to Singapore.
 Ciena’s channel partner Terrabit Networks facilitated the deployment.

-We learned a bit more about that Baltic submarine cable system from Finland's Cinia Group that went online this week.
-They're using Xtera's gear to power not just that but their pan-European cloud backbone as well.
+We learned a bit more about that Baltic submarine cable system from Finland’s Cinia Group that went online this week.
+They’re using Xtera’s gear to power not just that but their pan-European cloud backbone as well.
+Hi, you’ve already rated our games that stay at the top of all game charts.
+We have over 2000 best XXX games from the best developers.
+All games you can download absolutely for free, I’m sure you have to see it.
 The network aims to connect Scandinavia and Central Europe more directly, and thus help develop the ecosystem for the future